-- C-1 Fully describe all of the goods you have exported to Australia during the assessment period.
-Include specification details and any technical and illustrative material that may be helpful in identifying, or classifying, the exported goods. - C-2 List each model/type of the good exported to Australia (these models should cover all models listed in spreadsheet "Australian Sales" See section B of this questionnaire). - C-3 If you sell like goods on the domestic market, for each model/type that your business has exported to Australia during the assessment period, list the most comparable model(s) sold domestically and provide a detailed explanation of the differences where those goods sold domestically (i.e. the like goods see explanation in glossary) are not identical to the goods exported to Australia.
+C-2 List each type of goods exported to Australia (these types should cover all types listed in spreadsheet "B-4 Australian sales" - see section B of this questionnaire).

+Answer: Please refer to the answer to C-3 below.

+- C-3 If you sell like goods on the domestic market, for each type that your company has exported to Australia during the review period, list the most comparable model(s) sold domestically; - and prepare a spreadsheet named "C-3 Like goods", providing a detailed explanation of the differences where those goods sold domestically (i.e. the like goods see explanation in glossary) are not identical to goods exported to Australia.